mjuan-fraedom/aws-sap-c01/README.md

 Contains notes and resources I used to study for the AWS Certified Solutions Architect – Professional (SAP-C01) Exam.

 ## My Background
-I am from the Azure side of the cloud with more than 10 years of professionl IT experience.
+I am from the Azure side of the cloud with more than 10 years of professional IT experience.
 5 of those 10 years helping customers build cloud infrastucture.
 I have various expert-level Azure certifications under my belt.
 Decided to explore a bit more and see what AWS offers.

 ## Links
 * [Exam Overview](https://aws.amazon.com/certification/?nc2=sb_ce_co)